-Aaron Mills actually joined the Livable Operations team during shelter in place and echoed his new co-workers’ sentiments about creating new priorities during the pandemic.
-“I've realized I can be just as productive—if not more—by putting in less work hours and using that time to recoup,” he said.
-“I handle stressful situations better, think more clearly, sleep better and all of these things compound on each other to make me better at work, as well as at home.”
+Aaron Mills actually joined the Livable Operations team during the shelter in place and echoed his new co-workers’ sentiments about creating new priorities during the pandemic.
+“I've realized I can be just as productive—if not more—by putting in fewer work hours and using that time to recoup.
+I handle stressful situations better, think more clearly, sleep better and all of these things compound on each other to make me better at work, as well as at home.”

 We are proud at Livable to showcase the positive outlooks of our team!
 Book a call today to speak with one of our professionals who will listen to the details of your situation and map out customized, cost-saving solutions for your utility management.